crluehmann/backup-all-beanstalk-repos/README.md

 ###Steps & Requirements

-- Update the archiveRepos.rb with your username and password
+- Update the archiveRepos.rb with your username, password, and subdomain of your account (e.g. 'markdown')

 - Must have Ruby installed (tested with 1.8.7)